Click on a heading to open the answer.

 Will my latex mattress need special cleaning or care?

-Our latex beds may help people with allergies or breathing problems caused by dust or synthetics (like asthma aggravated by dust mites), this is because latex has a long life without degradation, and because dust mites are unable to live in the latex.
+Our latex beds may help people with allergies or breathing problems caused by dust or synthetics (like asthma aggravated by dust mites), because latex has a long life without degradation, and because dust mites are unable to live in the latex.

 What is a futon?